LebotApps/Exploring-Markdown/README.md

 `Soft Break`
 To add a break with no spaces in between simply press space twice and press enter
 like soo.
->2 spaces would create a large space in between text.
+>2 enters would create a large space in between text.

 Example of a hard